Tips to improve leadership skills

 If you seek one singlemost important behaviour that will rapidly earn you respect and trust among your people, this is it: Always give your people the credit for your achievements and successes.
 Never take the credit yourself - even if it's all down to you, which would be unlikely anyway.
 You must however take the blame and accept responsibility for any failings or mistakes that your people make.
-Never never never publicly blame another person for a failing.
-Their failing is your responsibility - true leadership offers is no hiding place for a true leader.
+Never publicly blame another person for a failing.
+Their failing is your responsibility - true leadership means there is no hiding place.

 Take time to listen to and really understand people.
 Walk the job.
 Ask and learn about what people do and think, and how they think improvements can be made.

 Accentuate the positive.
 Express things in terms of what should be done, not what should not be done.
 If you accentuate the negative, people are more likely to veer towards it.
 Like the mother who left her five-year-old for a minute unsupervised in the kitchen, saying as she left the room, "...don't you go putting those beans up your nose..."

 Have faith in people to do great things - given space and air and time, everyone can achieve more than they hope for.
 Provide people with relevant interesting opportunities, with proper measures and rewards and they will more than repay your faith.